• Skip to primary navigation

 Good ice cream is based off a few different principles to create the best mouthfeel.
 It should be creamy and coat your tongue.
 It shouldn’t feel icy or too cold, nor should it feel too warm.
 It should be able to retain its texture for a considerable amount of time before turning into a melted mess.Without getting too technical, it is mostly a balancing act of fat and water in your base to get that perfect middle ground.

-I find that using the Carnation I find at Walmart is a great way to make the ice cream super creamy, but it isn’t too fat-heavy like heavy cream, so it still gives you a luscious mouthfeel.
+I find that using evaporated milk is a great way to make the ice cream super creamy, but it isn’t too fat-heavy like heavy cream, so it still gives you a luscious mouthfeel.

 scoop of churro ice cream on wooden ice cream scoop close up